The Magician's Horse: Poland

+Southern Europe

 Albania

 Slavicist André Mazon, in his study on Balkan folklore, collected an Albanian language tale he translated as Le Chauve ("The Bald One").
 In this tale, God grants a couple a son.
 A strange merchant comes and takes the boy as his apprentice, but he abandons the boy in the mountains to die.
 The boy, however, is saved by three fairies that live in the mountain; they feed and raise the boy until he is old enough.
 They give him a set of keys and forbid him to open a certain door while they are away, but he does exactly that after they depart; he finds a winged horse inside.
 The boy rides the horse away from the fairies and manages to escape from the three of them.
 Despite his escape, the elder fairy advises him to take on a shabby disguise and pluck three hairs from the horse to summon it.
 The boy then finds work as a king's gardener in a distant city.
 One day, he summons the horse to trample the garden, and the youngest princes witnesses him.
-Some time later, the king's three daughters are to choose their husbands by tossing golden apples to suitors while they pass b the window.
+Some time later, the king's three daughters are to choose their husbands by tossing golden apples to suitors while they pass by the window.
 The elder two choose princes, while the youngest chooses the gardener.
 For this perceived affront, the king banishes the youngest to the goose barn.
 Later, the king becomes blind, and only the "voda-živa" ("water of life") can cure him.
 The gardener rides on a lame horse to begin his quest; but ditches his mount and summons the winged horse.
 He finds the water of life and brings it to the king, then reveals he was the baldheaded gardener.

+Portugal

+According to the Portuguese Folktale Catalogue by scholars Isabel Cárdigos and Paulo Jorge Correia, tale type 314 is reported in Portugal with the title O Jardineiro do Rei ("The King's Gardener").
+In the Portuguese tale type, the hero goes to work with the devil or a magic being, opens the door to a forbidden room and discovers the talking horse; he rides the horse away from the devil in Magic Flight sequence (throwing objects behind him to create magic obstacles), then goes to another kingdom where he finds work as gardener to a king, and wears a disguise.